 – Home captains must TEXT or EMAIL final score sheet to “firstname.lastname@example.org” (NOT TO SCDADOCS@GMAIL.COM) immediately following your match!!!
 This rule was new for the Fall 2017 Season

-– Results and Standings will be posted by no later than end of day Friday of that week, for all matches that have been completed as scheduled.
+– Results and Standings will be posted by no later than end of day Friday of that week whenever possible.

 – Team Boards are provided.
-Please contact Ron Dembowski at firstname.lastname@example.org if you have not been assigned a board.
 YOU ARE REQUIRED TO MAKE ARRANGEMENTS TO RETURN YOUR TEAM BOARD AT THE END OF YOUR SEASON, WHENEVER YOUR SEASON ENDS.
 BOARDS ARE NOT PROVIDED FOR HOME OR PRACTICE USE.

 – Get to know and use the website: www.scdaleague.com!
 Almost all the information you need is there.
 The SCDAs official means of communicating with the league is by email.
 Please make sure to save “email@example.com” in your contacts to make sure the weekly email gets to you.